 The City of Lawrence/Douglas County Household Hazardous Waste program is open for Douglas County residents to drop-off household hazardous waste, or visit the product reuse area.
 The facility is located at 2201 Kresge Road in Lawrence, and is open Tuesday through Thursday, by appointment only.
 The facility will be closed on City observed holidays.
 Materials accepted include unwanted paint, pesticides, cleaners, old mercury thermometers, and batteries.

 If the immediate safety of traffic is at risk due to a missing traffic control sign, i.e. a STOP sign, then you should contact the appropriate law enforcement agency by dialing 911.
-Other rural sign problems concerning down or damaged signs should be reported to the Public Works Department Operations Division at 3755 East 25th Street, Lawrence, KS, by telephone at 785-331-1330.
+Other rural sign problems concerning down or damaged signs should be reported by using this form.

 There are several agencies located within Douglas County with rural roadway maintenance responsibilities.
 State and Federal highways are maintained by the Kansas Department of Transportation.
 Other major rural routes are maintained by the Douglas County Public Works Department.
 Local rural roads are maintained by individual townships.
 Please see the Douglas County Road Map for your specific location, or visit the Roads page to identify which agency is responsible for your specific road(s).